McCulloughRT/gltf-inspector/README.md

 # glTF Inspector
-This tools is intended to aid in debugging complex glTF files, making them more human readable.
+This tool is intended to aid in debugging complex glTF files, making them more human readable.
 Drag and drop your glTF and it's associated assets to start exploring it.

 ## Node Browser
 Displays all the items in the gltf `nodes` array, with their indices, names, and the total byte size their geometry occupies (note: if geometry instancing is used this byte size will total > 100% of the file size).
 Indentation indicates node parent/child relationships.